jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 Whether or not some were aware of
-GDPR's highly discriminatory effects when it was being drafted, realization of the GDPR's practical implications for ourselves came to the open source community very abruptly, and after it was already in effect.
+GDPR's highly discriminatory effects when it was being drafted, the realization of the GDPR's practical implications for volunteer-driven open source effort came to that community very abruptly, and after it was already in effect.
-Our backlogging was done in EU jurisdiction, and no measure to save our IRC backlogs could be taken without inviting legal action.
+Our backlogging was done in EU jurisdiction, and no measure to save our IRC backlogs could be taken without exposing innocent and generous volunteers to ruinous legal action.
+And my notes for these acknkowledgements needed to be cobbled together from other sources.

+But, to proceed to business:
-Many members of the \Marpa community have helped me in many ways, and it is risky to single out one of them.
+Many members of the Marpa community have helped me in many ways, and it is risky to single out one of them.